FactorialCoin/FCC/README.md

 Download the Domero Perl-Base from https://github.com/FactorialCoin/base/
 <br>(zip) https://github.com/FactorialCoin/base/archive/master.zip

-put perl/site/lib into your Perl's /site/lib directory.
+<br>and put perl/site/lib into your Perl's /site/lib directory.

 Download the FCC Wallet and/or Node from the github repository and start them with perl.
 <br>(zip) https://github.com/FactorialCoin/FCC/archive/master.zip